StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 22/10/2020 - Cstadther - Fixed issue with credits for non-characters.
 - 22/10/2020 - Esrin - Updated `system.json` with version, compatibility, manifest and download fields for v1.0 release!
 - 22/10/2020 - Cstadther - Enhancement 402 - Added comma display for credits.
 - 22/10/2020 - Cstadther - Enhancement 405 - Added item images (if not default mystery-man) to chat message.